rspatial/terra/README.md

 `terra` is an R package that replaces [raster](https://github.com/rspatial/raster).
-It has a very similar interface, but it is simpler and much faster.
+It has a very similar interface, but it is simpler, much faster and can do more.
 It was first released on 20 March 2020.

-`terra` mostly relies on two classes, SpatRaster and SpatVector, to represent spatial data.
 There are tutorials at [rspatial.org/terra](https://rspatial.org/terra/index.html).

 ## Installation